krdeepakjha/HackathonDoc/README.md

 3. Create Repository Secrets [here](/02_SetupGitHubActionSecrets.md)
 4. Create Infrastructure Pipeline [here](/03_SetupInfrastructure.md)
 5. Create WebApp Pipeline [here](/04_SetupWebsite.md)
+6. **Optional Extra Task:** Create Monitoring [here](/05_Monitoring.md)

-:white_check_mark: We also created a full working solution located in the branch [Solution](https://github.com/DevOps-Gilde/webapp/tree/solution) of your forked repository.
+:white_check_mark: We also created a working solution located in the branch [Solution](https://github.com/DevOps-Gilde/webapp/tree/solution) of your forked repository that covers all tasks except monitoring.
 If at any Point you need assistance nevertheless do not hesitate to ask.
 We are here to Help you.